Advertisement

 5 / 7

-Arm and Shoulder Workouts
+Arm and shoulder workouts

 Arm and shoulder problems are common after breast cancer surgery.
 It can be tough getting dressed or washing your hair due to pain, swelling, numbness, weakness, and tingling.
-But gentle arm and shoulder workouts can help mitigate those effects, and maintain and improve your ability to move your arm.
+But gentle arm and shoulder workouts can help decrease those effects, and maintain and improve your ability to move your arm.

 senior woman in a pink hoodie at the beach with hand weights exercising outside